Kodiak Sciences Inc. (KOD) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Jun 17 when BORGESON JOHN A. sold 2,798 shares for $7.02 per share.
 The transaction valued at 19,642 led to the insider holds 173,755 shares of the business.

 EHRLICH JASON sold 2,282 shares of KOD for $16,020 on Jun 17.
 The insider now owns 56,920 shares after completing the transaction at $7.02 per share.
 On Jun 15, another insider, BORGESON JOHN A., who serves as the insider of the company, sold 1,545 shares for $7.21 each.
 As a result, the insider received 11,139 and left with 176,553 shares of the company.